esastack/quarkus-restlight/docs/README.md

-# quarkus-restlight
+# Quarkus-restlight

 `Quarkus-restlight` is an extension of `esa-restlight`.
-It can use the `quarkus` framework to help users compile `restlight` applications into `native image`, shorten the startup time to milliseconds, and greatly reduce the memory usage, while reducing the image size from 300M+ to 10M.
+It can use the `quarkus` framework to help users compile `restlight` applications into `native image`, shorten the startup time to milliseconds, and greatly reduce the memory usage, while reducing the image size from 100M+ to 10M+.

 ## Features

 Support all features supported by `esa-restlight`, see details：[esa-restlight](https://www.esastack.io/esa-restlight/)。

-## ENV
+## Env

 - Java 11+ installed with `JAVA_HOME` configured appropriately.
 - Apache Maven 3.8.1+